2020 Effective Learning Strategies Awards

 - Optional (but strongly recommended): Video or podcast explaining the teaching strategy, how it was used in a class, how the students responded, and planned future changes to the strategy.
 Maximum recording must be no longer than 10 minutes in duration and the file size must be less than 1 gigabyte (100MB).
 Video formats accepted are .MP4, MOV, FLV.

-The AICPA’s Pre-Certification Education Executive Committee (PcEEC) Teaching Innovation Task Force vets the submissions and selects a winner and honorable mentions for the three awards.
+The AICPA’s Academic Executive Committee (EC) Teaching Innovation Task Force vets the submissions and selects a winner and honorable mentions for the three awards.
 They will use the following as their primary criteria to judge submissions:

 Electronic Materials Required